serge-belov/examples/bazel_rules/hello/readme.md

-An example from [Bazel Rules](https://blog.belov.nz/posts/bazel-rules-hello/) post.
+An example from a [Bazel Rules](https://blog.belov.nz/posts/bazel-rules-hello/) post.